palewire/first-visual-story/readthedocs/index.rst

 [PICTURE OF EMPTY SVG]

 Two more setup steps before we actually start making our charts.
 First, if we simply start drawing data onto the SVG, we'll likely see areas where the data clips off the chart.
 We can avoid this by defining a pre-set margin we'll use throughout the process.
-We also define two different height and width values - one that includes the margins, and one that doesn't.

 .. code-block:: javascript
     :emphasize-lines: 3,8-9

     var d3 = require('d3');

     var margin = {top: 20, right:20, bottom:20, left:40} ;